atomiqio/atomiq-cli/README.md

 	$ atomiq <command> --help [or -h]

-The CLI is fairly silent.
-To enable debug output, set the DEBUG environment variable:
+The CLI is generally silent.
+To enable debug output, set the DEBUG environment variable for the type of project.

     $ DEBUG=atomiq* atomiq <subcommand> [options]

+## Generating Projects

+With the `atomiq new` command, you can generate `api`, `app`, and `lib` package projects.

+### API Generator

+The API generator uses [atomiq]  to provide lightweight structure and support useful for Express-based microservices.
+Atomiq is not a framework and doesn't get in the way of Express, but it does offer a nice convention for directory-based routing using ES6 classes that you can leverage if you choose to.

+It generates a few sample routes using ES6 classes and provides a simple Node.js make script that supports building, running, and testing locally and in a Docker container.

+This is a complete rewrite of the original CLI and also a replacement for the yeoman generator ([generator-atomiq]).

 ## Atomiq CLI development for contributors